speedyjeff/acquire/readme.md

 ```

 ## Rules
-* Holding the first or second most shares in a coorporation before a merge offers you a bonus
+* Holding the first or second most shares in a corporation before a merge offers you a bonus
-* Only seven coorporations may be active at any given time
+* Only seven corporations may be active at any given time
-* Coorporations cannot merge once they have more than 41 squares occuipied
+* Corporations cannot merge once they have more than 41 squares occupied
-* A coorporation must consist of at least 2 building blocks
+* A corporation must consist of at least 2 building blocks
 * The turn consists of ....
-  * Placing a building block (which may create a new coorporation, expand an existing coorporation, merge a corporation, or be seperate)
+  * Placing a building block (which may create a new corporation, expand an existing corporation, merge a corporation, or be separate)
   * (optional) Dealing with a merger (trading or selling shares)
-  * Buyig stock in a coorporation that has available shares
+  * Buying stock in a corporation that has available shares

 ## Game play